top of page

 Blank Brewing mockup - blue BG.png

-Working on projects for start-ups and small businesses has allowed for the creative license that enhances a skillset.
+Working on projects for start-ups and small businesses has allowed for the creative license to build on my skillset.

 bottom of page